pokt-network/pocket-core/doc/specs/architecture.md

 not limit the number of _Servicer Nodes_ in the network.
 Max*Validators caps \_Tendermint Validators* to help with the current P2P bottlenecks that exist today.
 Less Validators = Less Consensus P2P traffic.
 Max*Validators is not a static floor.
-For instance, if the Max_Validator threshold is exceeded the Validator with the lowest amount of \_Stake* out of all the the Validators is removed as a Tendermint Validator and simply exists as a _Servicer_.
+For instance, if the Max_Validator threshold is exceeded the Validator with the lowest amount of \_Stake* out of all the Validators is removed as a Tendermint Validator and simply exists as a _Servicer_.
 These changes are likely to happen in between blocks as new Validators stake in the network.

 Summary: